 With three gold singles and widespread media support globally, Molly Hammar is making her way right to the top among the absolute elite of Scandinavian artists.

-Follow-up singles such as the Big Narstie collaboration ‘No Place Like Me’, pop banger ‘Words’, her soulful Kim Cesarion duet ‘Show Me’, radio ready hit tracks ‘Shortcuts’, ‘Alone‘ and ‘Get To Know Me First’ with Julie Began and AWA have enabled Molly to balance the perfect combination of kick ass R&B vocals and soulful beats, with a truly contemporary pop sound.
+Follow-up singles such as the Big Narstie collab ‘No Place Like Me, pop banger ‘Words’, her soulful Kim Cesarion duet ‘Show Me’, radio ready hit tracks ‘Shortcuts (I Can’t Wait)’, ‘Alone’ ‘ Get To Know Me First’ with Julie Bergan and AWA, and “Love me blind” have enabled Molly to balance the perfect combination of kick ass R&B vocals and soulful beats, with a truly contemporary pop sound.

 Molly has been captivating audiences across Europe with her live shows.
 Her first packed out performance at Colours Hoxton was reviewed by UK tastemaker Alfitude as “one of the best showcases I’ve caught this year”.

 She has been co-writing with songwriters as Ella Eyre, Sky Adams and Benjamin Ingrosso.